Moving Abroad Checklist: What to Do When Moving Country

 Plan your moving budget

-Every international move is different but ensuring you have at least three months worth of savings is a good idea, especially if you plan on becoming a permanent resident.
-In fact, some countries may even ask to see proof of funds before entering the country.
+Every international move is different but ensuring you have at least three months’ worth of savings is a good idea.
+In fact, some countries may even ask to see proof of funds prior to entry.

 Pay for your accommodation